Service Barrie (705) 726-4242

-Yes, Barrie Transit staff will wear a mask or face covering when working in the public areas of the indoor public space unless the staff member is within or behind a physical barrier or is in an area of the premises that is not designated for public access.
+Barrie Transit staff members, including operators (drivers), are required to wear masks or face coverings when working in indoor public spaces, unless the staff member is within or behind a physical barrier.

 Yes.
 Wearing a mask or face covering is mandatory in all indoor public spaces in Barrie, Simcoe and Muskoka.
 Some exemptions apply.

 Yes.
 Masks or face coverings are mandatory while riding any vehicle in the Barrie Transit fleet.